ModelEarth/localsite/start/steps/README.md

 ### Quick local install for contributors

+Fork <a href="https://github.com/ModelEarth/data-pipeline" target="_blank">our data-pipeline</a> repo to make contributions.
+If you are a REACT contributor, also fork <a href="https://github.com/ModelEarth/io" target="_blank">our io repo</a>.
-Fork <a href="https://github.com/ModelEarth/data-pipeline" target="_blank">our data-pipeline</a> repo and place your GitHub account name in the cmd below.
-Run in a local folder called "webroot":
+Place your GitHub account name in the forked repos below and run in a local folder called "webroot":

 	git clone https://github.com/ModelEarth/localsite localsite &&
 	git clone https://github.com/ModelEarth/io io &&